Hlohovec

 Hlohovec (Freistad(l) an der Waag, Galgóc), is a town in southwestern Slovakia, with a population of 21,508.

 Name

 The name comes from *Glogovec, the Old Slavic name for a place densely overgrown by hawthorn.
 The Hungarian form Galgóc was adopted before a phonological change g > h in Slovak.
+The German name, Freistad an der Waag means "Free City on the Váh".
+Hlohovec used to have a nickname in Slovak, Frajšták, which was borrowed from the German Freistad.
+This nickname survives in the nickname for its inhabitants, Fraštačani.

 History

 The first written evidence of its existence is from 1113, when a town with the name Galgocz was mentioned in the so-called Second Zobor Document.
 In 1362, Hlohovec obtained town privileges.
 Ottoman troops captured city and annexed it to the sanjak of Uyvar as the Holok eyalet in 1663.
 Austrian troops retook it in 1664.